 Business and Tourism

-Welcome to East Gippsland, home to tranquil lakes, sandy beaches, ancient forests and limestone caves and the rugged beauty of the High Country.
+East Gippsland is home to tranquil lakes, sandy beaches, ancient forests, limestone caves and the rugged beauty of the High Country.
 Whether you have a day, a weekend, a month or a lifetime there are many reasons to visit this magical corner of Victoria.

 There is a wide array of things to do and see in East Gippsland with activities and experiences to satisfy every visitor.
 Cruise the calm inlets of the famous Gippsland Lakes or catch a wave at Ninety Mile Beach; bushwalk in pristine Croajingolong National Park, visit the Buchan Caves or legendary Snowy River, or drive the spectacular Great Alpine Road.
 Find out more about what East Gippsland has to offer.

 So whether it is the commercial hub of Bairnsdale, the coastal delights of Lakes Entrance, the pretty lakeside villages of Metung or Paynesville, the peaceful beauty of Mallacoota, Orbost or Marlo along the Snowy River, or the High Country heritage in Omeo, East Gippsland’s towns and villages have much to offer.
 Find out more about East Gippsland’s towns and villages and the many places to stay in East Gippsland.

 For ideas and information to help you enjoy your visit to East Gippsland, drop into one of our Visitor Information Centres, where you can find maps, transport guides and a range of informative brochures and publications or visit the Discover East Gippsland website.

 For further information, please contact the East Gippsland Visitor Information Centre on 1800 637 070.